Arcitectus/Sanderling/Readme.md

 ### Bot Users
 [Getting Started Guide](https://github.com/Arcitectus/Sanderling/wiki/Getting-Started)

+### Building from source
+The source code uses C# 6 features.
+It is recommended to use [Visual Studio](https://www.visualstudio.com/) version 2015 or newer for building.

 ### Feedback
 Spotted a bug or have a feature request?
 File an issue [here](https://github.com/Arcitectus/Sanderling/issues) or at the [forum](http://forum.botengine.de/cat/eve-online).